Mystic River Rugby Club: USA Eagles

 This is a list of players who currently or have at one time played for the Mystics and have represented their country with the United States national rugby union team, also known as the Eagles, in rugby fifteens or sevens.
 Not represented in this list are the many Mystics who have been named to the Eagles' player pools or Junior sides over the years.
 For Rugby sevens players, (*) denotes tournament appearances such as World Rugby Sevens Series.

 All-Americans (USA U-20/U-23)

 Below is a list of players who have received Rugby All-American honors.
 The Collegiate All-Americans rugby team is considered the USA's U23 national team, while the Junior All-Americans are the USA's U20 national team.

-Other Nations / Provinces
+Other Nations

 This is a list of Mystic River players who have represented other nations in rugby union fifteens or sevens, unless otherwise indicated.
 Players marked with a "♦" represented other nations in rugby league.